kubernetes/kops/docs/continuous_integration.md

 ### Requirements

-* The GitLab runners that run the jobs need the appropriate permissions to invoke the Kops commands.
+* The GitLab runners that run the jobs need the appropriate permissions to invoke the kOps commands.
   For clusters in AWS this means providing AWS IAM credentials either with IAM User Keys set as secret variables in the project, or having the runner run on an EC2 instance with an instance profile attached.